 Councils – groups of people discussing and deciding together, directly representing communities – have emerged as central in literally every meaningful revolution to date.
-In many of those cases, those councils were later destroyed.
-A good example is that the Russian revolution actually began with soviets (councils), which were soon after ruled over by commissars (the coordinator class).
+In many of those cases, those councils were later destroyed (a good example is that the Russian revolution actually began with soviets (councils), which were soon after dissolved by what we might call the coordinator class).

 In participatory economy, the main institutions of governance and coordination are two types of councils: worker councils, and consumer councils.